 14.4 An employee who is on call on a public holiday as provided above, but is not called in to work, shall be granted an alternative holiday.
 In the case of a public holiday which is recognised on either a weekend day or a week day depending on the days the employee works, refer to the Holidays Act to identify whether the day in question constitutes a public holiday for that employee.
 Only one day is recognised for each public holiday.

-14.5 Those employees who work a night shift which straddles a public holiday, shall be paid at public holiday rates for those hours which occur on the public holiday and the applicable rates for the remainder of the shift.
-The alternative holiday shall apply in respect to the day in which the majority of hours are worked.
+14.5 In the case of night shifts which straddle a public holiday, it is agreed that the public holiday shall be recognised on the day that the majority of the hours of the shift are worked.
+This is an agreement to partially transfer the holiday under section 44A of the Holidays Act.

 14.6 Part time employees – Where a part-time employee’s days of work are fixed, the employee shall only be entitled to public holiday provisions if the day would otherwise be a working day for that employee.
 Where a part-time employee’s days are not fixed, the employee shall be entitled to public holiday provisions if they worked on the day of the week that the public holiday falls more than 40% of the time over the last three months.
 Payment will be relevant daily pay.